christhekeele/mnemonix/README.md

 It encodes the behaviour, lifecycle, and feature set of a key-value store in a common interface, normalizes different store APIs to conform to that interface, and exposes access to them with `GenServer` and `Map` APIs.

-Learn more about creating a `Mnemonix.Store` and manipulating them with the `Mnemonix` API by [reading the docs](https://hexdocs.pm/mnemonix).
+Learn more about creating a `Mnemonix.Store` and manipulating them with the `Mnemonix` API by [reading their documentation](https://hexdocs.pm/mnemonix).

 ##### Pronunciation: *`noo-MAHN-icks`*